 Berlitz language school Ghent offers intensive courses for groups or individuals.
 They teach English, French, German, Spanish and more upon request.

-The adult education institute Het Perspectief offers group evening classes in Arabic, Bulgarian, Chinese, Danish, German, English, French, Greek, Italian, Japanese, Polish, Russian, Spanish, Turkish and Swedish.
+The adult education institute Het Perspectief offers group evening classes in Arabic, Bulgarian, Chinese, Danish, German, English, French, Greek, Italian, Japanese, Polish, Portuguese, Russian, Spanish, Turkish and Swedish.
 It is best to check with Het Perspectief directly how much/if you need to know Dutch to be able to follow a course there.

 University Language Centre

-The University Language Centre offers evening courses in groups for the following languages: Arabic, German, English, Flemish sign language, French, Italian, Latin, Portuguese, Spanish, Turkish and Swedish.
+The University Language Centre offers evening courses in groups for the following languages: Arabic, German, English, Flemish sign language, French, Italian, Portuguese, Russian, Spanish, Turkish and Swedish.
 They also have a la carte lessons such as

 Applying for a job in English, French and Dutch, Conversations professionnelles au quotidien, Deutsch im Beruf and French for Pharmacists